Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-06-22-Feature-Engineering-article.md

 There are alot of additional features which Data Scientists build specific to their project requirement and business requirement.
 We look forward to feedback and information about additional features which might be helpful to the larger team.

-In the next tutorial, I  plan to cover the implementation of different types of features in PySPark and discuss about the different normalization techniques and their inplementation in PySpark
+In the next tutorial, I  plan to cover the implementation of different types of features in PySpark and discuss about the different normalization techniques and their inplementation in PySpark

 #### End of the Document